· 8 min read

-The Wendy’s QA Department was looking for a way to evaluate augmented intelligence (AI) solutions that are specific to the food industry and that could enable a flexible and efficient approach to food safety and supplier oversight.
-Enter EyeSucceed smartglass solutions.
+The Wendy’s QA Department was looking for a way to evaluate augmented reality (AR) solutions that are specific to the food industry and that could enable a flexible and efficient approach to food safety and supplier oversight.
+Enter NSF EyeSucceed smartglass solutions.

 Then the COVID-19 pandemic hit, restricting travel and face-to-face interactions.
 This affected several routine processes with suppliers, which normally took place in person:

-EyeSucceed, an NSF International company, is a Glass Enterprise Solution Provider1 and the food industry’s smartglass expert, working with clients in foodservice, retail and the supply chain.
-EyeSucceed can be used for livestreaming, employee training, and augmented intelligence to detect and record deviations and suggest next steps.
+NSF EyeSucceed is a Glass Enterprise Solution Provider1 and the food industry’s smartglass expert, working with clients in foodservice, retail and the supply chain.
+NSF EyeSucceed can be used for livestreaming, employee training, and corrective intelligence to detect and record deviations and suggest next steps.

 In the phase I pilot, Wendy’s experienced: